-Sarah Medlin has served on the CCA Board for six years and is currently serving as the Board Chairman in addition to working part-time as Administrator.
+Sarah Medlin served on the CCA Board for six years as an invested parent prior to currently serving as the Board Chairman and working part-time as CCA Administrator.
 She and her husband Clark have two children, Ava and Jonas.
 Sarah has a BA in English from Lee University and an MA in TESOL from SEMO; she taught middle school and high school English for seven years before deciding to be a full-time stay-at-home mom.
-In addition to teaching, she has coached volleyball for seventeen years and has coached the CCA Lady Eagles volleyball team for the past seven years.
+In addition to teaching, she has coached volleyball for eighteen years and has coached the CCA Lady Eagles volleyball team for the past eight years.
 Sarah enjoys traveling with her family, organizing anything and everything, and watching TN Volunteer football.
 She treasures spending quality time with her family and making memories that will last forever.

 When asked what she thought was the best thing about CCA, she replied, “Hands down—it’s the Christian environment.
 Having been a teacher in the public school system for many years, I’m not quite sure all parents fully appreciate that our teachers are able to incorporate God into each and every aspect of our children’s education.
 They are not only able to teach little minds to grow but have the freedom to guide little hearts to come to know and love the Lord.
 As a parent my number one priority is that my children will know, love, and serve the Lord by actively showing God’s love to those around them.
 I am beyond grateful to have them in a school environment that supports my mission as a parent.”